4abishai/NotesObs/OS/Demand Paging.md

 1. **Simple Instruction Example**:

 - Consider a simple three-address instruction like "ADD the content of A to B, placing the result in C."
-- If a page fault occurs during the execution of this instruction, such as when trying to store the result in C (due to C being in a page not currently in memory), the following steps are taken:
+- If a page fault occurs during the execution of this instruction, such as when trying to store the result in C (if C is a page that's not currently in memory), the following steps are taken:
 	 - Get the desired page, bring it into memory, correct the page table, and restart the instruction.
 	 - Upon restart, *fetch the instruction again, decode it again*, fetch the two operands again (A and B), and then perform the addition again.
 - Despite the repetition, there is minimal redundant work (less than one complete instruction), and the repetition occurs only when a page fault occurs.